kwalczak80/mx-monster/README.md

 - **Static**: CSS files for the website and admin panel.
 - **manage.py**: This file is used to start the site and perform functions during development.
 - **README.md**: Documentation about the project.
+- **TESTING.md**: Documentation that contains all the tests and validation reports.
 - **Requirements.txt**: Containing the project dependencies.
 Note: Environment variable values are not exposed in the source code as they are stored locally in env.py that is not checked in(listed in .gitignore).
 - **Procfile**: To run the application on Heroku
 - **custom_storages.py** file - to specify static and media storage location